Skip to main content

 In discovering new interests and pursuing passions, every student crafts their own TCS Signature Journey, creating an educational experience that is unique and reveals the potential and power within themselves.

 We encourage you to explore our website and learn more about Trinity College School.
-If you would like more information about joining the TCS community, please click here or contact our admissions office directly: admissions@tcs.on.ca or 905-885-3209.
+If you would like more information about joining the TCS community, please visit the admissions section of this website or contact our admissions office directly: admissions@tcs.on.ca or 905-885-3209.

 If you have any problems navigating this website, email our Webmaster.